NYAN-x-CAT/Lime-RAT/README.md

  Tested on virtual machine just to P.O.C
- This project was created for educational purposes only I am not responsible for any actions, and or damages, caused by this software
+ This project was created for educational purposes only I am not responsible for any actions, and or damages, caused by this software Server tested on Windows 10, Client tested on virtual machine windows 7
  ```